tony-reddington/mayan-riviera-travel/README.md

 6. [Befunky photo editor](https://www.befunky.com/)
     - Befunky photo editor online application was used to crop and resize images.
 7. [Bootstrap](https://getbootstrap.com/)
-    - Bootstrap was used to make my website more responsive across different size devices plus the Navbar and Carousels.
+    - Bootstrap was used to make my website more responsive across different size devices plus the NavbarCarousels and collapse function.
 8. [Jquery/Popper bundle](https://getbootstrap.com/docs/4.5/getting-started/introduction/)
     - Jquery/Popper bundle was used to make the image carousel active on the Home page and Tour page.
 9. [Git](https://git-scm.com/)